On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Discussion

-\citet{Trump2023} measure $12+\log(\text{O}/\text{H})\simeq7.5$–8.0 ($\sim0.06$–$0.18\Zsun$) and \citet{Li2025} find $7.2$–$7.4$ ($\sim0.03$–$0.05\Zsun$) for $z\simeq5$–7 galaxies in the same mass range, values that more closely resemble our instantaneous feedback + UV background results.
-At the same time, \citet{Curti2024} and \citet{Nakajima2023} report metallicities in the range $\sim0.02$–$0.2\Zsun$ for $M_\star\sim10^6$–$10^8\Msun$ galaxies at $z=3$–10, in good agreement with our delayed + UV predictions.
-The lower normalization of the mass–metallicity relation at $z\simeq7$–10 noted by \citet{Heintz2022} and \citet{Ucci2022} is also reproduced, reflecting the steep metallicity decline at low masses caused by pristine gas inflows and strong outflows.
-The decoupling of gas-phase and stellar metallicities seen in our models mirrors the episodic enrichment histories inferred by \citet{rey.2025} and the elevated N/O ratios reported by \citet{ji.2025}.
+Observational metallicities from \citet{ArellanoCordova2022} and \citet{Sarkar2025} agree with the plateau and sharp decline predicted by our delayed feedback models at $z \simeq 6\!-\!10$. \citet{Trump2023} and \citet{Li2025} report higher values - 12+$\log(\mathrm{O/H}) \simeq 7.2\!-\!8.0$ ($\sim 0.03\!-\!0.18\,Z_\odot$) - that more closely resemble our instantaneous feedback + UV background results, highlighting the observational split between feedback scenarios.
+The lower normalisation of the mass–metallicity relation at $z \simeq 7\!-\!10$ noted by \citet{Heintz2022} and \citet{Ucci2022} is also reproduced, suggestive of pristine inflows and strong outflows in low-mass halos.
+Furthermore, the decoupling of gas-phase and stellar metallicities in our models mirrors episodic enrichment histories inferred by \citet{rey.2025} and elevated N/O ratios reported by \citet{ji.2025}.

-Theoretical and simulation studies further reinforce these trends.
-The \textsc{Delphi23} model \citep{Mauerhofer2025} predicts a sharp metallicity drop at low stellar masses, similar to our delayed + UV results at $z=5$.
-Cosmological hydrodynamical simulations such as \textsc{FIRE} \citep{Ma2015} and \textsc{FIRE-2} \citep{Marszewski.etal.2024} exhibit metallicity–mass relations whose shapes and scatter closely match our predictions for the $10^6$–$10^8\Msun$ range, including the steep declines in $Z_\mathrm{g}$ at low masses in burst-dominated regimes.
-In \citet{Ma2015}, the stellar metallicity–stellar mass relation also resembles our delayed + UV case, with offsets of only $\sim0.5$–2 dex at comparable redshifts.
+Theoretical and simulation studies reinforce these trends.
+The \textsc{DELPHI23} semi-analytic model \citep{Mauerhofer2025} predicts a sharp metallicity drop at low masses, similar to our delayed + UV results at $z \simeq 5$.
+Cosmological hydrodynamical simulations such as \textsc{FIRE} and \textsc{FIRE-2} \citep{Ma2015,Hopkins2018} exhibit mass–metallicity relations whose shapes and scatter closely match our predictions for $\Mstar \sim 10^6\!-\!10^8\,\Msun$, including steep declines in $\Zg$ in burst-dominated regimes.
+In \textsc{FIRE}, the stellar metallicity–stellar mass relation also resembles our delayed + UV case, with offsets of only $\sim 0.5\!-\!2$ dex at comparable redshifts.